It's great to have you with us, Rush Limbaugh, having more fun than a human being should be allowed to have on the cutting edge of societal evolution.

 I can't deal with what I wish was the case.

-He had his strategy all fee, and he'd applied a considerable amount of thought to it, spent a lot of time thinking about it, and was well versed in it.
+He had applied a considerable amount of thought to it, spent a lot of time thinking about it, and was well versed in it.

-So we shall see how it plays out.
+So we shall see how it all plays out.

-Like I said at the top of the program, I think sixteen or whatever it is candidates, it has the potential here to be fun.
+Like I said at the top of the program, I think 16 or whatever it is candidates, it has the potential here to be fun.

 The two things that concern me about this are things that concern me in every campaign cycle.

-And one is when we get to the debates, they're gonna be moderated by the George Stephanopolises of the world who have as one objective to take everybody on that stage out, one by one and one at a time.
+And one is when we get to the debates, they're going to be moderated by the George Stephanopouloses of the world who have as one objective to take everybody on that stage out, one by one and one at a time.

-So I I hope that there are some changes and modifications in the way the Republicans decide to do all of these debates with all of these different candidates, and who the moderators are and what the networks are.
+So I hope that there are some changes and modifications in the way the Republicans decide to do all of these debates with all of these different candidates and who the moderators are and what the networks are.

-It does, it bothers me, is each one of these guys, be it Cruz, be it Marco Rubio, be it Rand Paul, be it Scott Walker, every one of them, and I don't mean to be living any leaving anybody out.
+It bothers me is each one of these guys, be it Cruz, be it Marco Rubio, be it Rand Paul, be it Scott Walker, every one of them.

-In California, she is on fire, and she's she's calling them out.
+She is on fire and she's calling them out.

 And this is such a marked change from, you know, when she was in the McCain stable.